Ludwig Bölkow

-Ludwig Bölkow (30 June 1912 – 25 July 2003) was one of the aeronautical pioneers of Germany.
+Ludwig Bölkow (30 June 1912 – 25 July 2003) was a German aeronautical engineer.

 Background

 Born in Schwerin, in then north-central Germany, in 1912, Bölkow was the son of a foreman employed by Fokker, one of the leading aircraft constructors of that time.

 Early career

-Bölkow's first job was with Heinkel, the aircraft company, before studying aero-engineering at the Technical University in Berlin.
+Bölkow's first job was with Heinkel, the aircraft company, before studying aero-engineering at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin).
 On graduation, in 1939, he joined the project office of Messerschmitt AG in Augsburg, where he served initially as a clerk, later as a group leader for high-speed aerodynamics, especially for the Messerschmitt Me 262 and its successors.
 In January 1943, he was appointed head of the Messerschmitt Bf 109 development office in Vienna.
 A year later, Bölkow returned to the Messerschmitt project office, which had meanwhile moved to Oberammergau.
 There he set up a program for the development of the Messerschmitt P.1101 jet fighter.